xvrh/puppeteer-dart/README.md

 import 'package:chrome_dev_tools/chromium_downloader.dart';

 main() async {
-  // Download Chromium if necessary.
-You can also specify the cache folder and a specific revision.
+  // Download a version of Chromium in a cache folder.
+  // Depending of your OS, you may need to add some execution permission.
-  String chromeExecutable = (await downloadChromium()).executablePath;
+  String chromeExecutable = (await downloadChromium(revision: 497674)).executablePath;

   // Launch a process and connect to the DevTools Chromium chromium = await Chromium.launch(chromeExecutable, headless: true);